elyukai/optolith-client/.github/ISSUE_TEMPLATE/ambiguity.md

 ---
-name: Question
+name: Publication ambiguity
-about: I have a question.
+about: An ambiguity in an official publication
 title: ''
 labels: 'Ulisses: Question'
 assignees: ''